PREGNANCY, BABIES & PETS

 The second step in your preparations is to set the physical and behavioural boundaries that will be in place once the baby arrives.

 Another example of a behavioural boundary is not allowing your dog to run beside you as you are walking up or down the stairs.
 This is a common behaviour for inside dogs and one that could pose a danger to someone carrying a baby up or down a flight of stairs, potentially getting under their feet and tripping them up.
-If your dog does exhibit this behaviour, or even has the potential to get under your feet whilst you are on the stairs, train it to wait at the top of the stairs until you have reached the bottom and vice‐versa when you are walking up the stairs.
-Again, do this by rewarding the behaviour that you do want, like praise if the dog waits and then climbs the stairs after you and removal of praise if he does not.
+If your dog does exhibit this behaviour, or even has the potential to get under your feet whilst you are on the stairs, train them to wait at the top of the stairs until you have reached the bottom and vice‐versa when you are walking up the stairs.
+Again, do this by rewarding the behaviour that you do want, like praise if the dog waits and then climbs the stairs after you and removal of praise if they do not.

 BRINGING BABY HOME